Ownership & Task Lifecycle Redesign

 Why this segmentation mattered

-The solution required role-specific workflows with shared system objects (case/task/queue) and strict permission boundaries.
+Design principle: role-specific workflows with shared objects (case/task/queue) and strict permission boundaries.

 PROBLEM